 “Thomas Edison was an addled child who, by the heroic actions of his mother, became the genius of the 19th Century.”

-Like all apocryphal stories (today known as “fake news”), this one caught the public’s attention because it just could have been true.
+Like all apocryphal stories, this one caught the public’s attention because it just could have been true.
 More importantly, for me, it clearly illustrates the immense power of Belief.

 Regardless of the authenticity of this story, I hope you take it to heart.
 Whether you’re a parent of young children, a 50-year old reinventing yourself, a millennial with much of your adult life still ahead of you, or a mid-lifer in the peak of your career, the message is crystal clear … you are a genius … so be it!